Endava/cats/README.md

 **Please note that when having string properties with such high `maxLength` the probability of getting `OutOfMemoryErrors` is quite high.
 There are very few cases when this is actually needed as it will also take a long time to send such a huge payloads to the service.
 Please consider setting reasonable `maxLength` values which make sense in your business context.
-Setting reasonable boundaries for your inputs is also a good practice from a security perspective and will prevent your service to crash when dealing with large inputs.**
+Setting reasonable boundaries for your inputs is also a good practice from a security perspective and will prevent your service from crashing when dealing with large inputs.**

 ### StringFormatAlmostValidValuesFuzzer
 OpenAPI offers the option to specify `formats` for each `string` field.
 This gives hints to the client on what type of data is expected by the API.